 2. Work with the weather

 The light in St Mark’s Square, and no doubt many other iconic attractions around the city, must be lovely early on a sunny day.
-On my second (and last) morning in Venice I was up at sunrise.
-The weather report had been promising, but proved inaccurate.
+On my second (and last) morning in Venice, I was up at sunrise.
+The weather report had been promising but proved inaccurate.
 A thick layer of fog lay over the city.
-Nevertheless, I headed out before breakfast, as I was sure there would still be some interesting photo opportunities.
+Nevertheless, I headed out before breakfast, as I was sure there would still be some exciting photo opportunities.

-Normally you’d be able see so much further, but even on a foggy day the view from the top was still wonderful.
-In my shots over the rooftop of St Mark’s Basilica, I think it almost looks like it’s snowing.
+Usually, you’d be able to see so much further, but even on a foggy day, the view from the top was still fantastic.
+In my shots over the rooftop of St Mark’s Basilica, I think it almost looks like it’s snowing (6.
+Campanile di San Marco).
 Wouldn’t Venice be a pretty sight covered in snow?

 3. Make the most of the time of day